subhk/Frontal_Stability/README.md

-BiGlobal stability analysis of an oceanic front!
+## BiGlobal stability analysis of an oceanic front

-Code details are coimng soon!